Master Planning

 Campus Planning

-As of spring 2015, UofL and our affiliated student housing partners have redeveloped 288 acres of brownfields as we've grown our main Belknap campus.
+As of spring 2015, UofL and our affiliated student housing partners had redeveloped 288 acres of brownfields as we've grown our main Belknap campus.
 These were former industrial or commercial sites that had varying levels of environmental contamination and were a blight on the community.